Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems

 \section{Abstract}

-As dynamical systems equipped with neural network controllers (neural feedback systems) become increasingly prevalent, it is critical to develop methods to ensure their safe operation.
-Verifying safety requires extending control theoretic analysis methods to these systems.
-Although existing techniques can efficiently handle \emph{linear} neural feedback systems, relatively few scalable methods address the \emph{nonlinear} case.
-We propose a novel algorithm for forward reachability analysis of nonlinear neural feedback systems.
-The approach leverages the structure of the nonlinear transition functions of the systems to compute tight polyhedral enclosures (i.e., abstractions).
-These enclosures, combined with the neural controller, are then encoded as a mixed-integer linear program (MILP).
-Optimizing this MILP yields a sound over-approximation of the forward-reachable set.
-We evaluate our algorithm on representative benchmarks and demonstrate an order of magnitude improvement over the current state of the art.
+As dynamical systems controlled by neural networks become increasingly prevalent, it is critical to ensure their safe operation.
+Although efficient techniques exist to handle neural systems with \emph{linear} transition functions, few scalable methods address the \emph{nonlinear} case.
+We propose a novel algorithm for verifying nonlinear neural feedback systems using forward reachability analysis.
+Our algorithm leverages the structure of the nonlinear transition functions to compute tight linear abstractions which we call polyhedral enclosures.
+These are then encoded as mixed-integer linear programs (MILPs) and solved to yield a sound over-approximation of the forward-reachable set.
+We evaluate our algorithm on representative benchmarks and demonstrate significant improvements over the previous state of the art.